microsoftgraph/microsoft-graph-docs-contrib/api-reference/includes/teams-subscription-notes.md

 > [!NOTE]
 >`/teams/getAllMembers`, `/chats/getAllMembers`, and `/appCatalogs/teamsApps/{id}/installedToChats/getAllMembers` are metered APIs; [payment models and licensing requirements](/graph/teams-licenses) may apply.
 > `/teams/getAllMembers` and `/chats/getAllMembers` support both `model=A` and `model=B` payment models. `/appCatalogs/teamsApps/{id}/installedToChats/getAllMembers` supports only `model=B`.
-> If you don't specify a payment model in your query, the default [evaluation mode](/graph/teams-licenses#evaluation-mode-default-requirements) will be used
+> If you don't specify a payment model in your query, the default [evaluation mode](/graph/teams-licenses#evaluation-mode-default-requirements) will be used.

 > [!NOTE]
 > When adding or changing a payment model for a subscribed resource of a change notification, a new change notification subscription must be created with the new payment model; updating an existing change notification would not work.